October 22, 2019

 There are probably a few things you dread about hitting your middle-aged years, but getting a colonoscopy is usually pretty high on the list.

-Most doctors will recommend you get a colonoscopy when you turn 45 years old to check for colorectal cancer.
+The recommended age to start colorectal cancer screening is 45.
 It’s the second leading cause of cancer death in the U.S., but it’s generally a slow-growing cancer that is treatable if caught early enough.
 Colonoscopies and other tests help doctors find the cancer early and begin treatment.

 “The earlier we are able to catch this cancer, the better chance we have at treating it effectively,” says Southern Ocean Medical Center colorectal surgeon, Robert Khoo M.D.